"

 Ties connect three notes followed by a slur.
 Then ties connect 4 notes.

-Every curved line in Example 3.5.5 is a tie except for the one labeled as a slur.
-The first two ties connect E for three full bars; the last three ties sustain E for four full bars.
+Every curved line in Example 3.5.5 is a tie, except for the one labeled as a slur.
+The first two ties connect E for three full bars, while the last three ties hold out E for four full bars.

 Ties and slurs can occur simultaneously, as seen in Example 3.5.6.